buserror/mii_emu/README.md

    * For more details on development, see [Compiling](docs/Compiling.md)
    * Then just type `make` and it should compile.
    * To run it, just type `build-x86_64-linux-gnu/bin/mii_emu_gl` and it should start.
+   * If you want to install it, I suggest 'make avail' this will install a symlink into /usr/local/bin pointing back to the source tree, so you can run it from anywhere.

 ## Command line options
 If you run it with no options, and there are no config file, it will present